What is a sales agreement?

 A sales agreement is a legal and binding document regarding the transfer of property between two parties.
 It creates an obligation for a purchaser to buy and for a seller to sell a product/service/property.
+There are different types of Sales Agreement templates in our contract template library.

 A sales agreement provides a basis for negotiation between seller and buyer.
 It also helps both parties agree on a price and documents it.
 This eliminates potential for disputes later on that may occur with verbal agreements.
 The sales agreement also contains important information on both parties along with the terms of the sale.